RocketPringle/AmazingDice/notes.md

 - Each match consists of 3 rolls per player ✔
 - And five rounds ✔
 - Draws trigger additional rolls  ✔

+monday:
+remove scrolls on guis and work on converting all terminal stuff left over to guis, plus mroe gui design